Tomorrow Belongs to Me

 The carelessness of this inclusion is reflected in the note of attribution, a secondary source, a book by Gertrude Himmelfarb published the year before the survey.
 There is no attribution to the actual research, which was Richard Lynn's 2006 book, "Race Differences in Intelligence: An Evolutionary Analysis"

-The rubric of this throwaway comment is actually profoundly important, as it reflects, and supports the underlying neo-Darwinism that was so distorted by the Nazi regime.
-This ideology sees races as sub species of humans which biologically may be accurate, and as such is a moot subject for understanding variations of cultures.
-However, It is a completely different analytic approach to explaining the "genius" of a culture.
+The paradigm of this throwaway comment is actually profoundly important, as it reflects, and supports the underlying neo-Darwinism that was so distorted by the Nazi regime.
+This ideology sees races as sub species of humans, which biologically may be accurate, and as such is a moot subject for understanding variations of cultures.
+However, It is a completely different analytic approach to a cultural-historical explanation of the "genius" of a culture.

-Had Mr. Watson simply not included this paragraph, it would not have detracted at all from his masterful presentation, but to slip it in, apparently unnoticed by reviewers, is a shock to his careful readers.
-I suggest that this paragraph simply be removed for future editions, as it would take a book of size and complexity of this one to do justice to the controversy raised by its implicit premise.
-At the very least, if you want to "go there" present the concept, "that underlying genetic intelligence is the root explanation of cultural achievement" as inherently paradigmatically inconsistent with the rest of the book.
+Had Mr. Watson excluded the tidbit of this paragraph, it would not have detracted at all from his encyclopedic presentation, but to slip it in, apparently unnoticed by reviewers, is a shock to his careful readers.
+I suggest that this paragraph simply be removed for future editions, as it would take a different book, of a size and complexity of this one to do justice to the controversy raised by its implicit premise.
+At the very least, if you want to "go there" present the concept, "that underlying genetic intelligence is the root explanation of cultural achievement" as inherently inconsistent with the rest of the book.